DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion

-{\textbf{Baselines.}} We evaluate \method\ on top of the pre-trained FLUX~\citep{flux1kreadev2025}, specifically the FLUX.1-Krea-dev version, whose effective generation resolution is $1024 \times 1024$.
-As baselines, we use FLUX itself, and also, in test time only, apply on top of FLUX the positional embedding extrapolation methods NTK-aware and YaRN, adapted for vision tasks by applying them independently on the $x$ and $y$ axes.
-On top of these, we apply our \method, specifically \app-NTK-aware, and \app-YaRN.
+We evaluate \method\ on top of the pre-trained FLUX~\citep{flux2024}, specifically the FLUX.1-Krea-dev version, whose effective generation resolution is $1024 \times 1024$.
+As primary baselines, we use FLUX itself and, in test time only, apply on top of FLUX the positional–embedding extrapolation methods NTK-aware and YaRN, adapted to vision by applying them independently on the $x$ and $y$ axes.
+We also compare with Time-Aware Scaled RoPE (TASR)~\citep{zhuo2024lumina}, which interpolates from PI to NTK-aware scaling as denoising advances (discussed in Appendix~\ref{app:lumina_next}).
+On top of these, we evaluate our \method, including both \app-NTK-aware and \app-YaRN.

 {\textbf{Benchmarks.}} As for benchmarks, we first consider DrawBench~\citep{saharia2022photorealistictexttoimagediffusionmodels}, a set of 200 text prompts for evaluating text-to-image models across multiple criteria.
 Following~\citet{ma2025inferencetimescalingdiffusionmodels, chachy2025rewardsdsaligningscoredistillation}, we measure: (i) text-image alignment using CLIP-Score~\citep{hessel2022clipscorereferencefreeevaluationmetric}, a similarity metric between image and text embeddings based on CLIP~\citep{radford2021learning}, (ii) human preference alignment using ImageReward~\citep{xu2023imagereward}, a reward model trained on large-scale human feedback for generated images, and (iii) image aesthetics using Aesthetic-Score-Predictor~\citep{schuhmann2022laion}, a model trained to predict human aesthetic judgments.
 Additionally, to specifically assess fine-grained, ultra-high-resolution fidelity, we evaluate on Aesthetic-4K~\citep{zhang2025diffusion4k}.
 We use its 4K subset (Aesthetic-Eval@4096), which comprises 195 curated image–prompt pairs, and downsample them to match the target test resolutions for fair comparison.
 Following the official protocol, we report (i) CLIPScore, (ii) ImageReward, (iii) Aesthetics score, and (iv) FID~\citep{heusel2017gans}, which assesses the fidelity and diversity of generated images based on the distributional distance between real and generated features.